About Salhaus Puppies

 Echo with a 5 week old blk/tan Juju male pup, playing in the house.
 Don't worry, the pup wasn't hurt.
 Echo has no front claws.

-Stunning 6 week old Varuka female pups.
+Stunning 6 week old Salhaus female pups.
 Look at those thick heads & at that bone!

 My baby girl holding an 8 week old coated female pup.
 Her arms could barely contain that huge pup!